vidyadharbendre/learn_computer_vision_using_examples/modules/module_1/concepts/5_radiant_intensity_README.md

 # Understanding Radiant Intensity

 ## Introduction
-**Radiant intensity** is a measure of the power emitted by a light source per unit solid angle in a given direction.
+**Radiant intensity** is a measure of the **light flux emitted per unit solid angle** in a given direction.
 It is an important concept in radiometry, which deals with the measurement of electromagnetic radiation, including visible light.
 Radiant intensity helps in understanding how light is distributed spatially by a source.

 Radiant intensity is expressed in **watts per steradian (W/sr)** and plays a crucial role in the study of light sources and their behavior in various directions.

 ## 1. Definition of Radiant Intensity
-**Radiant intensity (I)** is defined as the amount of **radiant flux (Φ)** emitted by a source in a specific direction per unit solid angle **dΩ**.
+**Radiant intensity (I)** is defined as the amount of **light flux (Φ)** emitted by a source in a specific direction per unit solid angle **dΩ**.
 It quantifies how much power is radiated from the source into a particular direction within a given solid angle.

 ### Formula:
 `I = dΦ / dΩ`

 Where:
 - **I** is the radiant intensity (in watts per steradian, W/sr).
-- **dΦ** is the differential radiant flux (in watts, W).
+- **dΦ** is the differential light flux (in watts, W).
 - **dΩ** is the differential solid angle (in steradians, sr).

 ### Example:
-If a light source emits **10 watts** of radiant flux into a solid angle of **2 steradians**, the radiant intensity in that direction is:
+If a light source emits **10 watts** of light flux into a solid angle of **2 steradians**, the radiant intensity in that direction is:

 `I = 10 W / 2 sr = 5 W/sr`